 When should the stent be removed?
-The stent should be removed between two and six weeks after the transplant surgery.
-If you notice that the stent passes with your urine before stent removal, please save the stent and call the clinic.
+The stent should be removed between four and six weeks after the transplant surgery.
+If the stent is not removed, it could lead to stone formation or urinary infections.
+If you notice that the stent passes with your urine prior to stent removal, please save the stent and call the clinic.

 How is the stent removed?
-The stent is removed by a doctor through a cystoscopy procedure in an outpatient clinic.
-Depending on where you live, you may be scheduled to have this procedure in Ann Arbor, Livonia or Brighton.
+The stent is removed by a physician through a cystoscopy procedure in an outpatient setting.
 A cystoscopy involves placement of a small flexible tube through the urethra (the opening where urine exits the body).
 The procedure usually takes only a few minutes and causes little discomfort.
 Immediately before the procedure sterile lubrication containing a local anesthetic (lidocaine) is instilled into the urethra.
 Since no intravenous line is inserted and there is no anesthesia, you do no have to be accompanied by anyone for this procedure.
 You can eat normally before and after the procedure.